MERN-STACK2023/MongoDB/README.md

     - document are created using BSON(Binary JSON)
         - so documents are BSON documents
 - **JSON(JavaScript Object Notation)**
+    - text based
+    - data is stored in `"key": "value"` pairs
+    - values can be string, number boolean, an array or a nested JSON document
+    - uses UTF-* String encoding so, both humans and machines can easily read it
+    - popular format for storing and exchanging data between software systems

 ```
 {
 	"id": "0001",